 The legal definition of a ‘design' is extremely broad and can cover anything from the appearance of a software user interface to the pattern on a T-shirt or the shape of the hull of a ship.
 Therefore, in the real world, designs are far more prolific than inventions since every new product must have resulted from a design process, regardless of whether or not it could be patented.

 Despite this, the uptake of Registered Designs as a form of intellectual property protection has historically been relatively low, much lower than for patents, even though the registration process in the UK and Europe is quick and cost-effective when compared with patents, with a design often being registered in a matter of days or weeks after filing an application.

 It is important to note that designs, as a form of IP protection in the UK and Europe, exist in both registered and unregistered forms.
 This means that a qualifying design attracts a basic level of automatic protection as soon as it has been created and the owner then has a choice as to whether or not to improve the strength/duration of the protection by registering the design.
 This differs from patent protection, which does not exist unless and until it has been registered.
 Hence, for UK/European residents, there is less pressure to register designs defensively and this may explain to some extent the lack of attention paid to Registered Designs as a form of protection.

 However, designs span a far wider spectrum of creativity than patents, including artistic/aesthetic considerations as well as the more practical considerations of product shape.
 As such, Registered Designs have their own story to tell about the value that is placed upon the visual appeal of products.
-For a great majority of products, which aim to differentiate over their competitors based on look-and-feel rather than technical functionality, design protection should be a standard consideration.
+For a great majority of products, which aim to differentiate from their competitors based on look-and-feel rather than technical functionality, design protection should be a standard consideration.

 The Registered Community Design (RCD) is a relative newcomer on the international intellectual property (IP) landscape but has rapidly become an important way of obtaining design protection in Europe.